TehShrike/joshduff.com/content/2015-05-why-you-need-a-state-router.md

 I'm a child of the node/npm revolution, and as such I'm pretty framework-averse.
 I prefer disconnected modules that solve problems that I can compose myself.

-I'm especially averse to AngularJS 1.x, as it forces so many bad decisions down your throat (a horrible module system with no difference between private and public APIs, tying everything to a $scope and using dirty-checking to detect changes, and an inscrutable testing API).
+I'm especially averse to AngularJS 1.x, as it forces so many bad decisions down your throat (a horrible module system with no difference between private and public APIs, tying everything to a $scope while using dirty-checking to detect changes, and an inscrutable testing API).

-ui-router is a fantastic library, solving a commonplace yet difficult problem, and solving it very well.
+ui-router is a fantastic library which solves a commonplace yet difficult problem, and it solves it very well.
 However, it's not worth using AngularJS just to be able to use ui-router.

 I looked for similar libraries, but the only ones I found ([react-router](https://github.com/rackt/react-router) and [Ember's router](http://guides.emberjs.com/v1.10.0/routing/defining-your-routes/)) are similarly tied to their chosen rendering/templating tools.